 Psychologically, marijuana can increase anxiety and paranoia, lead to depression and reduce the brain’s ability to think clearly.
 Most of these symptoms will wear off as the drug itself wears off but for some, the psychological effects of marijuana can last many months or even years after the individual stops smoking pot.
 Anxiety and depression are very common outcomes of marijuana abuse and these two medical conditions are likely to lead to an individual’s desire to self-medicate or a need for prescribed medication to treat the condition appropriately.

 The Addictive Potential of Marijuana

-Long term use or marijuana is said to have some addictive potential.
+Long term use or marijuana is said to have some addictive potential, according to the National Institute on Drug Abuse.
 In most cases, first time users will not become addicted and even occasional users who smoke pot recreationally will not become addicted to the drug.
 However, daily, long term use of marijuana can lead to many harmful effects.
 Abruptly stopping or no longer using marijuana after a prolonged phase of marijuana use can lead to the following withdrawal symptoms: